featurehub-io/featurehub-flutter-sdk/featurehub-client-sdk/README.md

 ```

-### 4. Make the following call to get latest feature states from the FeatureHub server:
+### 4. Make the call to get latest feature states from the FeatureHub server:

 ```dart
 fhConfig!.request();
 ```

-`request` is an async method and it will return its content directly to the repository.
+`request` is an async method and it will return its content directly to the Repository.
 A failed call is caught and a Failure status is sent to the repository, which will have an updated error status
 (such as FAILED, in the Readyness listener).

-If the request has no data or an api key that doesn't exist, that is not considered an error because they may just
+If the request has no data or an api key doesn't exist, that is not considered an error because they may just
 not yet be available and you don't want your application to fail.

 ## Flutter sample app example

-There is a full [example](todo) you can follow that demonstrates how a feature with a key "CONTAINER_COLOUR" of type _string_ can be processed by Flutter app.
-The container colour will get updated states based on the feature value, which can be "yellow", "green", "purple" and so on as on the video clip above.
+There is a full [example](https://github.com/featurehub-io/featurehub-flutter-sdk/blob/main/featurehub-client-sdk/example/lib/main.dart) you can follow that demonstrates how a feature with a key "CONTAINER_COLOUR" of type _string_ can be processed in the Flutter app.
+The container colour will get updated states based on the feature value, which can be "yellow", "green", "purple" and so on.
+(See the video clip above)

 ## Feature state methods

 * Get a raw feature value through "Get" methods
     - `getFlag('FEATURE_KEY')` returns a boolean feature value or _null_ if the feature does not exist
-    - `getNumber('FEATURE_KEY')` | `getString('FEATURE_KEY')` | `getJson('FEATURE_KEY')` returns the value or _null_ if the feature value is empty or does not exist
+    - `getNumber('FEATURE_KEY')` | `getString('FEATURE_KEY')` | `getJson('FEATURE_KEY')` returns the value of the feature or _null_ if the feature value is empty or does not exist
-    - `exists('FEATURE_KEY')` returns true if feature key exists, otherwise false
+    - `exists('FEATURE_KEY')` returns _true_ if feature key exists, otherwise _false_
-    - `feature('FEATURE_KEY')` | `getFeatureState('FEATURE_KEY')` `returns FeatureStateHolder` if feature key exists or _null_ if the feature value is not set or does not exist
+    - `feature('FEATURE_KEY')` | `getFeatureState('FEATURE_KEY')` returns `FeatureStateHolder` if feature key exists or _null_ if the feature value is not set or does not exist